 Here is Rachel Maddow providing a historical overview followed by a collection of articles and research outlining the situation;

-Maddow: Klan's historic political ambition finds foothold with Trump Rachel Maddow looks back at how the Ku Klux Klan flexed its muscles in national American politics in the 1920s and how those same racist political ambitions are finding accommodation with Donald Trump.
+Maddow: VIDEO: Klan's historic political ambition finds foothold with Trump Rachel Maddow looks back at how the Ku Klux Klan flexed its muscles in national American politics in the 1920s and how those same racist political ambitions are finding accommodation with Donald Trump.
 Duration: 16:47

 Charlottesville killing was an act of domestic terrorism